Maharam extension and stationary stable processes: Introduction

 However, if not obvious or useful, this property is also present for any $\alpha$-stable object but takes another form.
-The common feature is to be found in the Lévy measure:
+The common feature is to be found in the L\'{e}vy measure: